Unusual Vegetables You Can Grow in Your Garden

 This is best planted in an open, sunny site, although some varieties will tolerate a degree of shade.
 You have a choice of three types of chicory: forcing, which is grown for its plump leafy heads or ‘chicons’ when blanched; red chicory or radicchio, which, as the name suggests, turn red; and non-forcing or sugar loaf types that produce large-hearted lettuce-like heads for autumn harvest.
 It is often used as a bitter flavouring to autumn and spring salads.
 Most people add tomatoes or some sort sweet dressing to reduce bitterness.
 The time to harvest will depend on which type you grow.

 If you’re planning a vegetable patch and searching for soil conditioners, compost and other garden products and tools in Essex, Suffolk, Cambridgeshire or Hertfordshire, Madingley Mulch has a wide range to choose from.
-Click the link above to find out more.
+We deliver to Royston, Saffron Walden and Cambridge and many other towns and villages in the region.
+Follow the link above to find out more.